OFS/oneapi-asp/n6001/README.md

 * `ofs_n6001`:  DMA-based Shim/BSP that supports local memory and host memory interfaces for the kernel system.

-## Generating Shim/BSP
+## Generating ASP

-Generating a Shim/BSP requires 2 primary steps: generating hardware and compiling the software.
+Generating a ASP requires 2 primary steps: generating hardware and compiling the software.

-The hardware folder contains code that implements the Shim/BSP modules, but it needs copies of the OFS FIM pr-release-template files to work with a specific platform.
+The hardware folder contains code that implements the ASP modules, but it needs copies of the OFS FIM pr-release-template files to work with a specific platform.
 The setup_bsp.py script copies the required files from the FIM pr-release-template and updates the project qsf files appropriately.